Dallinger/Dallinger/docs/source/vagrant_setup.rst

 Starting Dallinger
 ------------------

 The first time you start the virtual machine, Vagrant will download an Ubuntu Linux image and run installation steps.
 This will take some time and downloads a large amount of data through the internet connection.

-The command to begin this process is:
+In your terminal/command prompt, navigate to the directory that contains the ``Vagrantfile`` and begin the process with the following command:

 ::